-A high-quality public education for all children is an economic necessity, an anchor of democracy, a moral imperative and a fundamental civil right, without which none of our other rights can be fully realized.
-It's time to reclaim the promise of public education--not as it is today or was in the past, but as it can be to fulfill our collective obligation to help all children succeed.
+But our conferees did much more.
+We also committed to reclaim the promise -- the promise of public education.
+Not as it is today or as it was in the past, but as what public education can be to fulfill our collective obligation to help all children succeed.